Itsmejerryy/Three-tier-web-app-with-Docker/README.md

 # THIS IS THE SECOND PART
-### The second part of this project is available [@Gitlab](https://www.youtube.com/watch?v=voEiMbX1cuQ).
-I leveraged gitlab's CICD pipeline to deploy the containerized microservices to a remote server automatically.
+### I leveraged gitlab's CICD pipeline to deploy the containerized microservices to a remote server automatically.
 I chose the more extended method by using the Dockerfile to better understand the processes.

 ## Results: